grooyeah/CoursePlanet/README.md

 Requirements:

-1. Users will be able to enroll into courses inside the 'Courses' tab.
+1. Users will be able to go into courses inside the 'Courses' tab. - delivered
+2. Users will be able to take quizzes inside the 'Practice' part of the courses. - delivered
-2. Users will be able to track their progress for each individual course.
+3. Users will be able to track their progress for each individual course. - partly delivered
-3. Users will be able to use AR technology for additional features.
+4. Users will be able to use AR technology for additional features. - implemented but not working
-4. Users will be able to configure their profile to their preferance.
+5. Users will be able to edit their account to their preferance. - delivered
-5. Users will be able to configure the settings of the app.
+6. Users will be able to configure the settings of the app. - not delivered
-6. Users will be able to retake courses if desired.
+7. Users will be able to retake courses if desired. - not delivered

 Youtube link to the presentation video: